cmang/durdraw/CONTRIBUTING.md

 * The main thing is, work in the "dev" branch instead of the "master" branch.
 The changes made to the Dev branch are eventually merged into Master for release.

+* Durdraw should always be able to run using the Python standard library, without any dependencies, even if some features are unavailable.
+That level of portability is important to me, and I think is part of its appeal.
+I am only willing to break it if there is a very good reason.
+You can still use a dependency if it is used in a way that does not prevevent Durdraw from running when the dependency is unavailable, but prefer the standard library, please.

 * If you implement a new feature that changes any behavior, unless it's really cool and makes a lot of sense, try to make it optional.
 For example, through a command-line option or runtime toggle.

 * If you want to help "clean up" the code to make it more legible or modular, that's great.
 But, I request that you let me see some of the style changes you are proposing before you dump a giant patch of changes.
 I don't want major changes in a style I don't enjoy.